 Now sporting cuts on his left eye and the bridge of his nose, the challenger worked to stay in the fight as Holmes put on a clinic, moving briskly, keeping the fight in the centre of the ring, blocking his opponent’s hooks and snapping home sharp counters.
 In round nine, Cooney, who had repeatedly struck Holmes below the belt, lost two points after a vicious left to the groin.
 And in the tenth the two fighters went toe-to-toe, bringing the crowd to its feet as they teed off on each other, both men landing hard shots.
 At the bell the combatants exchanged taps of respect, a singular moment for a fight that had been freighted with so much racial tension and divisiveness.

 Thankfully, the scorecards would be unnecessary.
-By the twelfth Cooney was exhausted and had become an easy target for Holmes quicker hands.
+By the twelfth Cooney was exhausted and had become an easy target for Larry’s quicker hands.
 The jab and straight right were landing repeatedly and in the thirteenth a competitive fight turned into a one-sided battering.
-Holmes finally had his man exactly where he wanted him and near the end of the round he connected with eleven unanswered right hands, the blows sending Cooney toppling in sections along the ropes.
+Holmes finally had his man exactly where he wanted him and near the end of the round he connected with 11 unanswered right hands, the blows sending Cooney toppling in sections along the ropes.
 As the challenger gamely pulled himself to his feet, trainer Valle stepped into the ring to signal surrender.

 And almost immediately the psychological toll on Gerry Cooney was apparent.
 After Holmes had been announced the winner, Cooney took the microphone to apologize to his fans.
 He couldn’t even finish what he wanted to say before breaking down in tears.
 The psychological burden, the pressure, and now the disappointment, were crushing.

 And to this day, the question still lingers: was Gerry Cooney mismanaged?
 On the one hand, his handlers guided him to a position where he could command a ten million dollar payday and achieve financial security for the rest of his life.
 On the other, the ordeal of challenging for the heavyweight title in such a charged situation, without adequate experience or the opportunity to develop his talent, ruined him.
-After the loss, he avoided competing, citing various injuries when bouts were postponed or canceled, while he was seen as often in nightclubs as in the gym.
+After the loss, he avoided competing, citing various injuries when bouts were postponed or cancelled, while he was seen as often in nightclubs as in the gym.
 He eventually developed a drinking problem and later suffered humiliating knockout defeats to Michael Spinks and George Foreman before finally retiring.